 Lardo di Colonnata.
 If you are a foodie I am sure you already heard about the lard from Colonnata.
 For those who have never heard of it, I am talking about a real delicacy of Italy, coming from a small village in northern Tuscany.
 Basically, it is a strip of cured pork fat.
 What makes it so special is the processor of production and curing, and its flavor.
-Its unique taste compatibility makes it one of the best ingredients to prepare a delicious bruschetta
+Its unique taste compatibility makes it one of the best ingredients to prepare a delicious bruschetta.

 Something about the village of Colonnata